freenas/freenas-docs/userguide/storage.rst

 compression.
 These numbers come from :command:`zfs list`.

 Other utilities can report different space estimates.
-For example, the available space shown in :command:`zpool status` is the cummulative space of all drives in the pool, regardless of pool configuration or compression.
+For example, the available space shown in :command:`zpool status` is the cumulative space of all drives in the pool, regardless of pool configuration or compression.